nushell/nushell.github.io/commands/docs/ls.md

  -  `--du, -d`: Display the apparent directory size ("disk usage") in place of the directory metadata size
  -  `--directory, -D`: List the specified directory itself instead of its contents
  -  `--mime-type, -m`: Show mime-type in type column instead of 'file' (based on filenames only; files' contents are not examined)
+ -  `--threads, -t`: Use multiple threads to list contents.
+Output will be non-deterministic.

 ## Parameters